bazelbuild/bazel/docs/FAQ.md

   were changed take about ~200ms.

-Why doesn't't Google use ...?
+Why doesn't Google use ...?
 -----------------------

 * Make, Ninja: These systems give very exact control over what commands